Skip to main content

 Fingerprinting Services

-Fingerprinting services for Niagara Falls, New York residents are available through the local police department and authorized third-party providers in Niagara County.
+Fingerprinting services for Niagara Falls, New York residents are available through local police (where present) and authorized third-party providers in Niagara County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the Niagara Falls Police Department or the Niagara County Sheriff's Office for scheduling, fees, and required documentation.
-The New York Department of Justice or state police may also process fingerprint-based background checks.
+The New York Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions